 - Use an alternate citation type to acknowledge the source again (i.e., if a non-integral citation is used the first sentence, the following sentence could use an integral citation).

 - Use the Latin term ‘ibid.’ (meaning the same) to acknowledge that the information being cited comes from the previously cited source.

-Good work on completing this short course about adding Harvard citations to your academic assignments.
-If you haven’t already, consider completing our short course on writing Harvard reference lists next, and don’t forget to also unlock, download and complete our Lesson 2 Worksheet to check your progress and improve your English.
+Good work on completing this short reader about adding Harvard citations to your academic assignments.
+If you haven’t already, consider completing our short reader on writing Harvard reference lists next, and don’t forget to also unlock, download and complete our Chapter 2 Worksheet to check your progress and improve your English.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 20 Marks for joining

 3 Marks for visiting daily